adumont/jekyll-now/_posts/2018-04-02-what-is-a-cellular-automaton.md

   - Automaton
 ---

+This is the first post of a series I am writing about designing and running Cellular Automatons in an FPGA.
+I'll end up with several variants, from one lighting up LEDs to another one drawing on a VGA monitor.
+But first, what is a Cellular Automaton?
+{: .present-before-paste}

 I first heard of the concept of Cellular Automaton while watching an Electrical and Computer Engineering course lecture by Bruce Land (available on Youtube):
 {: .present-before-paste}